z357412526/mousestyles/doc/source/report/distribution.rst

 will not only tell us whether we should reject the null, but also tell us what is the confidence that we reject the null.

+From the outcome of our function, we actually find the p-value from exponential null is very close to 1, while that from power law null is very Small, next to 0.0005.
+This is a strong evidence that we should not think power law is a better fit than exponential.
+Thus, we conclude that we should use exponential to fit and do further research.

 Reference reading:
 ------------------